-- (d) One of the files copied from Capital One's folders or buckets on March 22, 2019, was a file with the name c000.snappy.parquet and this was the only time the -WAF-Role account accessed the Snappy Parquet File between January 1, 2019 and July 20, 2019; - (e) A List Buckets Command was executed on April 21, 2019, from IP address 46.246.35.103.
-The IP address from which this command was executed also is controlled by Ipredator.
-Based on the timestamp on the April 21, 2019 file, and the time that Capital One reports that the command appears in Capital One's logs, that this was the command that was the source of the April 21 file; - 10.57 It was clear that Cloud Custodian was either a facade, designed to lull customers and regulators into a false sense of security or it was never properly configured to limit access to years of historical data and it was not programmed to detect anomalies.
-Either way, all of Capital One and Amazon's statements about Cloud Custodian were revealed to have been false and/or misleading; - 10.58 Because the fact of the data theft itself and any investigations related thereto threatened to expose a more existential problem with Capital One's cloud operations, the Respondents continued to downplay the root cause to the public.
+- 10.58 Because the fact of the data theft itself and any investigations related thereto threatened to expose a more existential problem with Capital One's cloud operations, the Respondents continued to downplay the root cause to the public.
 Both Capital One and Amazon blamed a misconfigured firewall for the data theft, but that assertion is inaccurate.
-The problem is inherent in the architecture that Capital One chose and AWS enabled.
-Neither company addressed the fact that the architecture employed by Capital One on AWS was and is inherently at risk of a widespread data security breach, including from an SSRF attack.
-Nor did either company address that, by design, Cloud Custodian, their touted solution to data vulnerability, was unable to detect or stop the attack; - 10.59 Instead, Capital One and Amazon appear content to take no action to correct the issues.
+The problem is inherent in the architecture that Capital One chose and AWS enabled. (...)
+Neither company address that, by design, Cloud Custodian, their touted solution to data vulnerability, was unable to detect or stop the attack; - 10.59 Instead, Capital One and Amazon appear content to take no action to correct the issues.
 Amazon has not fixed its systemic vulnerability to the particular form of attack used in the data theft.
-Capital One has not fixed its aggregation-based, data-lake architecture that allows a simple hack to have devastating consequences.
-Both companies continue to profit on risking customers' valuable personal information; - 10.60 Further, it was only on July 29, 2019 that Capital one announced that Class Members' personal and private information had been hacked - approximately four months after the incident; - 10.61 The admissions in Capital One's announcement (Exhibit R-1), subsequent reporting, and reports from former employees show that Capital One had sacrificed cybersecurity to a dangerous extent, contrary to their repeated claims.
-Given Capital One's deficient cybersecurity measures, the data theft was inevitable; - 10.62 On July 29, 2019, Paige Thompson, also known by the alias "erratic", was arrested and on August 28, 2019, she was indicted by a grand jury in the United
+Capital One has not fixed its aggregation-based, datalake architecture that allows a simple hack to have devastating consequences.
+Both companies continue to profit on risking customers' valuable personal information; - 10.60 Further, it was only on July 29, 2019 that Capital one announced that Class Members' personal and private information had been hacked - approximately four months after the incident; - 10.60.1 That Capital One's own logs recorded multiple instances of unauthorized access and attempts of unauthorized access during March 2019, yet Capital One only learned of the data theft four months later from an anonymous tip, suggests that Capital One did not have adequate Security Incident and Event Management ("SIEM") policies in place requiring IT-security events to be logged in a centralized location and monitored in real time; - 10.60.2 Indeed, the length of time the data theft went unnoticed and undetected by the Respondents is astonishing, in light of both the public postings made by the alleged hacker Thompson and the activity on the AWS server (Exhibit R-19):